Days ago

 from Aly

 Dad went to the emergency room today with stomach pain, a fever, and chills.
 The doctor is concerned about an infection following his surgery.
 Dad says the pain in his stomach feels like it did when it first started, so everyone assumes another blockage or some kind of compromise of the stent they put in last week.
 They are prepping Dad for another endoscopy tomorrow to confirm what’s happening and do additional surgery depending on what they learn.
 He’s on fluids and some antibiotics in the meantime, which are helping him feel better.
-One of the meds they’re giving Dad is Metronidazole, which is the same antibiotic the vet was prepared to prescribe for Dug's stomach issues if they didn’t clear up on their own, so we are now calling it the Dug Medicine.
+One of the meds they’re giving Dad is Metronidazole, which is the same antibiotic the vet was prepared to prescribe for Dug's (our cavapoo) stomach issues if they didn’t clear up on their own, so we are now calling it the Dug Medicine.

 from Aly